Scientist E: Institute of Life Sciences (Nov 2020 onwards)

 Characterize the molecular events in HCV, DENV and JEV life cycle such as the entry, replication, assembly and secretion of virus particle to identify pro-viral host factors.

 Identify potential therapeutic targets and develop effective strategies to curb viral dissemination and disease pathogenesis.

-Panda S, Behera S, Alam FM, Syed GH.
+Panda S, Behera S, Alam MF, Syed GH.
 Endoplasmic reticulum & mitochondrial calcium homeostasis: The interplay with viruses.
 Mitochondrion.
 2021; 227-242.

 Kumar S, Singh B, Kumari P, Kumar PV, Agnihotri G, Khan S, Beuria TK, Syed GH*, Dixit A*.
 Identification of multipotent drugs for COVID-19 therapeutics with the evaluation of their SARS-CoV2 inhibitory activity.
 Computational and Structural Biotechnology Journal.
 2021, 19, 1998-2017.